-The Head of Learning Support actively builds bridges with SENCOs at destination schools via attendance at conferences, by making telephone, email contact and by visiting schools.
+The Head of Learning Support actively builds bridges with SENCOs at destination and feeder schools so information is shared in a transparent and honest manner.
 SENCOs from destination schools are made welcome and encouraged to visit prospective pupils.
+Pupil information regarding Special Educational Needs can be requested by destination schools.